Deconstructing Circle Time

 Publish Date: May 2020

-In this CMAS webinar, James Funnyhat, an expert storyteller and musician, shares some tips and inspiring ideas for capturing the imagination and keeping children’s attention… even when the shows are online!
+In this webinar, James Funnyhat, an expert storyteller/musician, shares tips and inspiring ideas for capturing the imagination & keeping children’s attention… even when the shows are online!

 How the Environment You Create Affects a Child’s Behaviour